Truist: Acquisitions

 In 2000, BB&T purchased One Valley Bancorp, which was itself formed from a combination of community banks throughout West Virginia.
 This move gave BB&T the largest bank presence in West Virginia.
-In 2002, BB&T completed its acquisition of MidAmerica Bancorp of Louisville, Ky.
-(Bank of Louisville) and AREA Bancshares Corporation of Owensboro, Ky.
-In 2003, BB&T completed its acquisition of First Virginia Banks of Falls Church, Va.
+In 2002, BB&T completed its acquisition of MidAmerica Bancorp of Louisville, Kentucky.
+(Bank of Louisville) and AREA Bancshares Corporation of Owensboro, Kentucky.
+In 2003, BB&T completed its acquisition of First Virginia Banks of Falls Church, Virginia.
 In 2005, the bank acquired Main Street Banks of metro Atlanta for $622 million.
 In 2006, the bank acquired Coastal Federal Bank, based in Myrtle Beach.

 In late 2008, the bank accepted $3.1 billion in bailout money through the sale of preferred shares to the U.S. Treasury's Troubled Asset Relief Program.
 In June 2009, the bank repurchased the shares.
-Also in June 2009, its chairman, John A. Allison IV delivered a keynote address to a meeting of the Competitive Enterprise Institute, where he claimed to show how government regulation caused the financial crisis of 2007–2008.
 In July 2008, the company acquired Puckett, Scheetz & Hogan.
 In December 2008, the company acquired J. Rolfe Davis.
 On August 14, 2009, the bank acquired Colonial Bank after its seizure by the FDIC.
 This acquisition added more than 340 branches in Alabama, Florida, Georgia, Nevada, and Texas, along with approximately $22 billion in assets.
 BB&T sold the Nevada branch to U.S. Bancorp in January 2010.